philnewm/ansible-role-template/README.md

 Role description

-This role includes a full vagrant based molecule testing setup at `extensions/molecule/default`
+This role includes a vagrant based molecule testing setup as a submodule at `molecule/default`

 ## Structure